jp-montilla/simple-grade-book-program/README.md

     ```
 2. Click submit button to add grades.
      > Repeat step 1 and 2 to input more students' name and grades.
-3. Click compute average grade button to compute class average
+3. Click compute average grade button to compute class average.
 4. Click clear grades button.